anuragkumar88/anuragkumar88/README.md

 ## About Me

-I'm currently a student at MAIT.
+I'm currently a student at USICT.
 I am dedicated to crafting beautiful and functional web applications that provide great user experiences.
 I love diving into new technologies and continuously improving my skills.

 ## My Skills